640 South State StreetDover, Delaware 19901

-Because episodes of persistent depressive disorder may last for longer than five years, long-term, continued treatment may help to prevent reoccurrence of the depressive symptoms.
+Because episodes of persistent depressive disorder may last for longer than 5 years, long-term, continued treatment may help to prevent the depressive symptoms from returning.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.